-Start your Montmartre walk at Blanche metro station (line 2) then walk up Rue Lepic.
-If you’ve seen the film Amélie you’ll recognise a few of the shops along this street, including the Café des Deux Moulins where Amélie worked as a waitress.
-The tobacco counter that featured in the film might not be there any more, but it still has that classic Parisian bistro feel with dark woodwork and zinc counters, as well as a poster of Amélie on the wall (they do a mean crème brûlée if you fancy a sugar hit.
+Start your Montmartre walk at Blanche Metro station (line 2) then walk up Rue Lepic.
+If you’ve seen the film Amélie then you’ll recognise a few of the shops along this street, including the Café des Deux Moulins where Amélie worked as a waitress.
+The tobacco counter that featured in the film might not be there any more, but it still has that classic Parisian bistro feel with dark woodwork and zinc counters, as well as a poster of Amélie on the wall.
+They also do a mean crème brûlée if you fancy a sugar hit.

-But is also was a hotbed of talent, with artists including Picasso, Matisse and Modigliani passing through its doors as well as composers, writers and actors.
-Most of the original Bateau-Lavoir was destroyed in a fire in 1970 but you can see its frontage at 13 Rue Ravignan.
+But is also was a hotbed of talent.
+Artists including Picasso, Matisse and Modigliani passing through its doors as well as composers, writers, actors and art dealers.
+Most of the original Bateau-Lavoir building was destroyed in a fire in 1970 but you can see its frontage at 13 Rue Ravignan.

 Next take a left up Rue d’Orchampt to the Moulin de la Galette.
-Montmartre’s 17th-century windmills originally ground grains to make bread but later they were turned into cafés and dance halls.
-The parties at the Moulin de la Galette were a favourite with the local artists.
-Renoir’s painting ‘Dance at the Moulin de la Gallette’ is on show in the Musee d’Orsay and another version of it sold for $78 million – making it one of the world’s most expensive paintings.
+Montmartre’s 17th-century windmills originally ground grains to make bread.
+But later they were turned into cafés and dance halls where you could socialise with a glass of wine and bread from the mill.
+The parties at the Moulin de la Galette were a favourite with local artists.
+Renoir’s painting ‘Dance at the Moulin de la Gallette’ is on show in the Musee d’Orsay and another version sold for $78 million – making it one of the world’s most expensive paintings.

 Dalida sold millions of records but faced a lot of tragedy too.
 She eventually killed herself with a barbiturate overdose in 1987 at her house in Montmartre and is buried in the cemetery nearby.
 Dalida is still a cultural icon in France though with films, documentaries and over 50 biographies written about her.
 Next head right down Rue de l’Aubreuvoir and you’ll see the only remaining vineyard in Paris.

-Vines have covered this hill in Montmartre since Roman times when there was a temple dedicated to Bacchus, the god of wine, here.
-Most of the land was sold off for development, but 1500m² was saved by a group of artists in the 1920s.
-The Clos de Montmartre vineyard produces 1500 half-litre bottles of wine each year which are auctioned off for charity.
-They’re not France’s finest vintage, but their novelty value means they get snapped up for the novelty value.
+Vines have been grown in Montmartre since the Romans when there was a temple here dedicated to Bacchus, the god of wine.
+Most land was sold off for development, but 1500m² of it was saved by a group of artists in the 1920s.
+The Clos de Montmartre vineyard produces 1500 half-litre bottles of wine each year which are auctioned for charity.
+They’re not France’s finest vintage, but get snapped up for the novelty value.

 It’s a hub for artists, and you can wander around and watch them in action painting Parisian street scenes, portraits, caricatures and silhouettes.
 Competition for a spot in the Place du Tetre is so fierce that there’s a 10-year waiting list.
 Each artist only gets a tiny space of three square feet to work in and you don’t even get it to yourself – each spot has to be shared between two different artists who use it on alternate days.

 Leaving the Place du Tetre behind you, follow Rue Azais along the edge of the park to Sacré-Cœur Basilica.
 Paris stretches way out in front of you from up here – and you can climb up the 300 spiralling stairs to the top of the basilica’s tower for an even higher view.
 Sacré-Cœur was built between 1876 and 1912 to honour the victims of the Franco-Prussian war, using travertine limestone that’s designed to get whiter as it ages.

 Then turn right at the bottom of the hill into Rue Tardieu and follow the road as far as Abbesses metro station.
 Just behind the station entrance you’ll find Square Jehan Rictus and Le mur des je t’aime (Wall of Love).
 The wall’s made up of 612 tiles with ‘I love you’ written on them in 250 languages and is a favourite selfie spot for loved-up couples and honeymooners.
-From there you can catch the metro on around Paris or find a café to finish off your walk with a coffee or glass of wine – cheers!
+From there you can catch the Metro on around Paris or find a café to finish off your walk with a coffee or glass of wine – cheers!